How old do I have to be to volunteer?

 - Drug Screening

 - Interview with a member of the volunteer department

 What are the benefits provided to the volunteer by the hospital?

-You are provided FREE reserved parking, a FREE meal up to $6.00 for each shift you serve, a 20% discount at the gift shop, FREE flu shots (optional), and a membership to the OH Wellness Center at the employee rate.
-We also have two volunteer recognition events each year.
+You are provided FREE reserved parking, a FREE meal up to $6.00 for each shift you serve, a 20% discount at the gift shop, and FREE flu shots (optional), We also have two volunteer recognition events each year.

 Do I have to wear a uniform?

 Yes.
 Khaki, black, dark blue or white slacks are to be worn with the hospital provided polo shirt.
 Soft soled, closed toe shoes that are clean and free of damage are to be worn at all times.
 No hats.
 No jackets.